 The market failure that the Cosmetics Regulations was introduced to address - namely, insufficient provision of information to consumers in order for them to avoid harm - is continuing to occur.
 This article has discussed the current regulatory framework for consumer products in Australia and found that it provides insufficient protection from risks posed by fragranced cosmetics and cleaning products.
 In addressing this problem, a suite of options for reform was discussed, based around varying degrees of specificity of disclosure.
 Despite the scientific evidence indicating harms associated with fragrance mixtures, to date there has been little action taken internationally by governments to tackle this issue.
-Introducing stricter legislative mandates for disclosure of fragrance mixture - is a key opportunity for Australia to lead in this growing area of concern.
+Introducing stricter legislative mandates for disclosure of fragrance ingredients - and at the very least, disclosure of the presence of a fragrance mixture - is a key opportunity for Australia to lead in this growing area of concern.